DeFiFoFum/erc20-deployer/README.md

 # ERC20 Deployer
 Quickly deploy new ERC20 tokens

+# Contracts

+## ERC20Token
+This is a standard ERC20 implementation / Factory configuration.

+## ERC20Mock
+This is a standard ERC20 implementation with **public mint capabilities** for testing purposes.
+Also included is a factory as well.

 ## Setup
 Create a `.env` file based off of `.env.example` to deploy contracts to bsc mainnet/testnet and to verify deployed contracts.